×

 Aging is accompanied by the loss of proteostasis, the accumulation of misfolded proteins and their amyloid aggregates, and mitochondrial dysfunction, which is partially characterized by the loss of mitochondrial homeostasis, the delicate balance that mitochondria need in order to produce energy without polluting the body with excessive amounts of free radicals.

 The hallmarks of aging do not work in isolation, and there is increasing evidence that there is significant crosstalk between these processes.
-The study we want to highlight today serves to show how interconnected the hallmarks are and how influencing one can affect others [1].
+The study we want to highlight today serves to show how interconnected the hallmarks of aging are and how influencing one can affect others [1].

 Deregulated nutrient sensing is another way in which we age, and this paper shows how NAD+, an important molecule that regulates metabolism and declines with age, influences both proteostasis and mitochondrial homeostasis.